openrobots/pocolibs/doc/portLib.md

 uses the default Linux scheduler in the Posix threads implementation, which doesn't share VxWorks real-time capabilities.

-### taskSpawn

-    #include <taskLib.h>

-    long taskSpawn(char *name, int priority, int options, int stackSize, FUNCPTR entryPt, ...)

-The `taskSpawn()` function creates a new task in pocoLib.  _name_ is the external name given to the new task.  _priority_ is the priority of the new task.
-The value is interpreted  following the VxWorks convention, where 0 is the highest priority and 255 the lowest one.
-The mapping of the prior‐ ity specified here to priorities provided by the underlying system is implementation-dependant.  _options_ is an OR-ed mask of possible task options.
-Valid options include:

-`VX_FP_TASK`
-: Indicates that the given task is using floating point values in expressions, and thus hints the underlying system that the floating-point context of the task should be saved and restored across task switches.

-_stackSize_ specifies the amount of memory to use for the stack of the new task.
-Not all systems use the specified value.  _entryPt_ is the pointer to a function returning an int and taking up to ten integer parameters.
-The rest of the parameters (up to ten integers)  passed to `taskSpawn()` are transmitted to the new function.

 ### taskSpawn2

 	#include <taskLib.h>